cwarg/NppEdiAnalyzer/README.md

 Thanks to
 ---------
  + Don Ho , for the fantastic Notepad++ (https://notepad-plus-plus.org/)
- + UFO-Pu55y and kbilsted for the NppPlugin.NET package (https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net)
+ + kbilsted for the NppPlugin.NET package (https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net)
+ + innox80 for the original project (https://github.com/innox80/NppEdiAnalyzer)